-19.2.6.
+21.2.6.
 Space-filling designs

-In the modeling of an unknown nonlinear relationship, when there is no persuasive parametric regression model available, and the constraints are uncertain, one might believe that a good experimental design is a set of points that are uniformly scattered on the experimental domain (design space).
-Space-filling designs
+In the modeling of an unknown nonlinear relationship, when there is no persuasive parametric regression model available, and the constraints are uncertain, one might believe that a good experimental design is a set

 The key to space-filling experimental designs is in generating 'good' random points and achieving reasonably uniform coverage of sampled volume for a given (user-specified) number of points.
 In practice, however, we can only generate finite pseudo-random sequences, which, particularly in higher dimensions, can lead to a clustering of points, limiting their uniformity.
 To find a good space-filling design is a nonlinear programming hard problem, which - from a theoretical point of view - is difficult to solve exactly.
 This problem, however, has a representation, which might be within the reach of currently available tools.
 To reduce the search time and still generate good designs, the popular approach is to restrict the search within a subset of the general space-filling designs.
 This subset typically has some good 'built-in' properties with respect to the uniformity of a design.